numical/sparse-cube-model/README.md

 * Shadow Scenario:
   * update shadow when row updated?
   * update shadow fn dependency after serialisation (addToAllRowDependents)
-  * scnerio and row with same name
+  * scenerio and row with same name
+  * can we shadow a shadow?